zWolfrost/spotify-dlp/README.md

 The only real requirements are the spotify client ID and client Secret, which you can get by [creating a spotify app](https://developer.spotify.com/documentation/web-api/concepts/apps) in the spotify dashboard.

+Also it's recommended to add spotify-dlp.exe in the Path environment variables

 &nbsp;
 ## Arguments